 SHOP: PMQ 元創方.

 PMQ stands for Police Married Quarters.
-It was originally the site of Queen’s College in 1889, turned into a police station after the war then transformed into a cultural art center.
+It was originally the site of Queen’s College in 1889, turned into a police station after the war and then transformed into a cultural art center.
 The venue now hosts a series of studios, boutiques, exhibitions, and offices for creatives and artists.
-PMQ promotes local crafts, and provides a space for travelers to enjoy Hong Kongers’ creative juices.
+PMQ promotes local crafts and provides a space for travelers to enjoy Hong Kongers’ creative juices.
 This might be one of the coolest places to shop in HK!